 Assets to be disposed of are reported at the lower of carrying amount of fair value less costs to sell.
-Management does not believe that there were any asset impairments for the year ended December 31, 2014.
+Management does not believe that there were any asset impairments during the years ended December 31, 2015 and 2014.

 (12) Donated Services